-Finding Child Care Page 4
+Finding Child Care Page 2

-Steps to Locating Child Care

-Overview of Licensing in Alabama Page 5
+Steps to Locating Child Care Overview of Licensing in Alabama Page 3

-Child Care Options Page 7
+Child Care Options Page 5

-Child Care Concerns and Complaints

-Reporting Child Abuse and Neglect Page 9
+Child Care Concerns and Complaints Reporting Child Abuse and Neglect Page 7

-Financial Assistance Page 10
+Financial Assistance Page 8

-Tax Credits Page 11
+Tax Credits Page 9

-Quality Indicators Page 12
+Quality Indicators Page 10

-Alabama Quality STARS Page 13
+Alabama Quality STARS Page 11

-Resources for Parents Page 14
+Resources for Parents Page 12

-Program Comparison Chart Page 15
+Program Comparison Chart Page 13

-For your convenience, Checklist and Questions to Ask are located at the end of the Guide.
+For your convenience, Checklist and Questions to Askare located on the back cover.

-Finding Child Care 🔎
+Finding Child Care

 Childcare Resources' Resource and Referral is a free service that guides families through the process of selecting quality child care.
-Finding such child care can be difficult especially in central Alabama, where there are hundreds of child care programs.
+Finding such child care can be difficult especially in central Alabama, where there are more than 700 child care programs.
 Our trained and dedicated staff understand that this is an important decision for families.
 We help parents narrow down their choices based on their specific needs, location, kind of care, etc., and provide educational materials so they'll know how to recognize quality child care when they visit potential providers.